 Peripheral blood mononuclear cells (PBMCs) were obtained from 26 ACPA positive (At-Risk) and 6 early RA (ERA) and 35 age and sex-matched controls (CON) and subjected to scATAC-seq and scRNA-seq (Fig. 1A, Supplementary Table 1).
 These data were used to assign each cell to a cell type with Latent Semantic Indexing (LSI) and Principal Component Analysis (PCA) to reduce the dimensionality of the scATAC-seq and scRNA-seq count matrices, respectively.
 Nearest neighbor graphs in reduced dimensions were built to identify clusters of cells.
 Uniform Manifold Approximation and Projection (UMAP) was then used to visualize the single cells in reduced dimension space (Fig. 1B; Supplementary Fig. S1A).

 To integrate scRNA-seq and scATAC-seq for cell type, each cell in the scATAC-seq space was assigned a predicted gene expression profile from the cell in the scRNA-seq that was most similar.
 Cells from scRNA-seq and scATAC-seq were then clustered in the same co-embedding space for each sample (Fig. 1C; Supplementary Fig. S1B).
 Each co-embedded cluster was treated as a pseudo-bulk cluster by summing gene counts from all the scRNA-seq cells and aggregating the raw scATAC-seq peaks.
 The annotation was defined by the cell type that occurs most frequently in the cluster.
-In total, 1613 pseudo-bulk clusters were retained in the final dataset, which included 704,417 scRNA-seq cells and 931,855 scATAC-seq cells, or 1,636,272 cells from 67 samples (median: 25272 cells/sample, 734 cells/cluster) (Supplementary Table 2).
+In total, 1610 pseudo-bulk clusters were retained in the final dataset, which included 703,701 scRNA-seq cells and 932,986 scATAC-seq cells, or 1,636,687 cells from 67 samples (median: 25194 cells/sample, 767 cells/cluster) after quality control (Supplementary Table 2).

-The cells were assigned to 21 fine-grain transcriptional cell type for each sample (Supplementary Table 3).
-Eleven major cell types, including B memory cells, B naive cells, CD14 monocytes (CD14 Mono), CD16 monocytes (CD16 Mono), CD4 naive T cells (CD4 Τ Naive), central memory CD4 T cells (CD4 TCM), CD8 naive T cells (CD8 Τ Naive), effector memory CD8 T cells (CD8 TEM), mucosal-associated invariant T cells (MAIT cells), natural killer cells (NK), and regulatory T cells (Treg), accounted for > 95% of total cells and had a sufficient number of cells for subsequent analysis (Fig. 1D).
+The cells were assigned to 22 fine-grain transcriptional cell type for each sample (Supplementary Table 3).
+Thirteen major cell types, including B memory cells, B intermediate cells, B naive cells, CD14 monocytes (CD14 Mono), CD16 monocytes (CD16 Mono), CD4 naive T cells (CD4 Τ Naive), central memory CD4 T cells (CD4 TCM), CD8 naive T cells (CD8 Τ Naive), effector memory CD8 T cells (CD8 TEM), mucosal-associated invariant T cells (MAIT cells), natural killer cells (NK), CD56 birght natural killer cells (NK_CD56bright) and regulatory T cells (Treg), accounted for > 99% of total cells and had a sufficient number of cells for subsequent analysis (Fig. 1D).
 Two subtypes of CD4 T cells (CD4 Τ Naive and CD4 TCM) were the most abundant cell type among all 3 cohorts of PBMC samples with >20% of total cells on average.
-B memory cells, CD16 Mono, MAIT, and Treg cells were relatively rare cell subsets with each comprising <5% of total cells.
-The cell types showed similar distribution across At-Risk, ERA and CON groups except for NK, which was modestly higher in ERA compared to two other groups (Kruskal-Wallis H test, p-value = 0.031) (Fig. 1E).
-We then calculated the cluster purity as the percentage of the cells of most abundant cell type for all the 1613 clusters (Supplementary Table 4), which was 0.71 + 0.19 across all clusters.
+B intermediate cells, B memory cells, CD16 Mono, NK_CD56bright, and Treg cells were relatively rare cell subsets with each comprising <2% of total cells.
+The cell types showed similar distribution across At-Risk, ERA and CON groups except for B intermediate, B memory, and NK_CD56bright, which were modestly higher in At-Risk compared to two other groups (Centered Log-Ratio transformation followed by Kruskal-Wallis H test, p-value = 0.1, 0.04, and 0.08 respectively) (Fig. 1E).
+We then calculated the cluster purity as the percentage of the cells of most abundant cell type for all the 1610 clusters (Supplementary Table 4), which was 0.72 + 0.19 across all clusters.
 The cluster purity showed minor different distributions across cell types (Supplementary Fig. S1C).
-B naive, CD14 Mono, CD16 Mono, MAIT, and NK displayed the highest purity scores (mean: 0.86 + 0.14) while purity scores for T cell subsets were more diverse across clusters and relatively lower (mean: 0.67 + 0.18).
+B naive, CD14 Mono, CD16 Mono, MAIT, and NK displayed the highest purity scores (mean: 0.87 + 0.13) while purity scores for T cell subsets were more diverse across clusters and relatively lower (mean: 0.68 + 0.18).
 T cell subsets were sometimes included with other T cells.
 For instance, CD4 TCM cluster showed some other T cells like CD4 T Naive, CD8 T Naive, and CD8 TEM (Supplementary Fig. S1D).